 Most rock fans like to hear something a little different when their favorite artists release a new album.
-But when Deep Purple released their eighth studio LP, Burn, on Feb.
-15, 1974, things had changed for the band in some major ways.
+But when Deep Purple's eighth studio LP, Burn, came out on Feb.
+15, 1974, things had changed for the band in big ways.

 They might have been a new band, but the reconstituted Purple didn't have to suffer through years of dues-paying before reaching arena-sized levels of success: Burn was a worldwide hit, reaching the Top 10 of the Billboard album charts in the U.S., breaking the Top 5 in the U.K., and hitting No. 1 in other corners of the globe.
 And the group kept going, releasing its next record, Stormbringer, in November 1974.